Loading…

 The horn blends with strings more seamlessly than any other brass instrument — its natural resonance sits in the mid-register sweet spot of violin and viola.
 Used by Brahms, Wagner, and Mahler for nobility without aggression.

-Two-voice, three-voice, and chamber ensemble combinations covering every pairing in the standard orchestra.
+Two-voice, three-voice, chamber, cross-family, special-effect, and full-tutti combinations covering every pairing in the standard orchestra.

 Filter by character: bright, dark, warm, nasal, metallic.
 Filter by mood: lyrical, heroic, introspective, triumphant.